 1988, Roy Orbison played his final ever gig when he appeared in Cleveland, Ohio.
 Orbison died of a heart attack two days later.

 1993, Multi-instrumentalist, producer and composer, Frank Zappa died of prostate cancer.
-He has four of the craziest named kids ever, Moon Unit, Dweezil, Ahmet Emuukha Rodan and Diva Thin Muffin Pigeen!
+(Weirdly on Dec 4th, He was playing the casino in Montreux in 71 when it went up) He has four of the craziest named kids ever, Moon Unit, Dweezil, Ahmet Emuukha Rodan and Diva Thin Muffin Pigeen!

 2015, A new statue of The Beatles was unveiled in Liverpool – 50 years after their last show in Merseyside.
 The bronze sculpture, by Andy Edwards which weighed 1.2 tonnes, had been given to the city by The Cavern Club